 The Language of Acceptance

-Learning how to speak to and about others with respect should be one’s ultimate goal in communication.
+Learning how to speak to and about others, or teach your children to speak about others, with respect should be one’s ultimate goal in communication.
 For more information about the language of gender identity, check out: